PECOS-packages/PECOS/docs/api_guide/simulators.rst

   IIX
 ([' -ZII', ' -ZZI', '  IIZ'], ['  XXI', '  IXI', '  IIX'])

 Here in the print output stabilizer generators are indicated by the strings above the dashed lines, while destabilizer generators are indicated by the strings below.
+Note that the destabilizers are only given when ``print_destabs`` is set to ``True`` (default value is ``False``).

 The ``logical_sign`` method can be used to determine the sign of stabilizer generators.
 As the stabilizer simulators represent stabilizer states, logical basis-states are stabilized by logical operators.
 Therefore, this method is useful in Monte Carlo simulations to determine if logical errors have flipped the sign of logical operators.